Austin Mesh Meeting

 2. Have regular meetings - we try to have meetings once per quarter.
 Sometimes we have 30+ people and sometimes it's just 2 or 3 of us meeting up at the pub.
 Keeping regular meetings means that people can feel confident that if they miss a meeting there will be another one soon.

-4. Use some type of chat room like Discord, Slack, or Telegram.
+3. Use some type of internet based chat room like Discord, Slack, or Telegram in addition to the mesh.

 5. Set up social media accounts and advertise your meetings and talk about your achievements.
 When you get a solar power node set up be sure to talk about it!